1-2 punch

 Stancato

-The number of people charged with domestic violence in Mesa are on the rise during the pandemic.
+Domestic violence incidents are on the rise during the pandemic.

 Locally, the YWCA reports a 30% increase in demand for services, and projected a 50% increase by the end of 2020.

 “Abusers like to isolate and control their victims, and with families in lockdown, the pandemic created a perfect opportunity to achieve that goal,” YWCA Mohawk Valley Chief Executive Officer Dianne Stancato said.
-“In addition, because they were unable to leave their homes where they were often living with their abusers who faces charges as listed in the DUID laws in California, victims did not have access to domestic violence services or their support systems, such as co-workers, family, friends, and possibly even their medical health professionals.
+“In addition, because they were unable to leave their homes where they were often living with their abusers, victims did not have access to domestic violence services or their support systems, such as co-workers, family, friends, and possibly even their medical health professionals.
 With the added tensions of job insecurity or loss, housing or food insecurities and more, the abuse could be exacerbated by stress from these factors and fear.”
 There are domestic violence attorneys that can help attain justice.

 The YWCA Mohawk Valley has worked ceaselessly to care for those affected by domestic violence in the region, she noted.